innolitics/rdm/README.md

 make
 # regulatory documents stored in the "release" directory

-# if pandoc is installed, you can also run
+# if pandoc and latex are installed, you can also run
 make pdfs
 make docs

+# alternatively, if you use Docker
+docker compose run rdm make pdfs docker compose run rdm make docs
 ```

 ## Professional Support